 The Central Admissions and Records Office evaluates requested advanced standing and places advanced standing, by type, on the permanent record and transcript.
 It is the student's responsibility to ensure that all relevant and official documents have been forwarded to the Central Admissions and Records Office.
-Transcripts are considered official, if they are in a sealed envelope and carry the seal of the institution or are printed on official college letterhead.
+Transcripts are considered official if they are in a sealed envelope and carry the seal of the institution, are printed on official college letterhead, or delivered through a transcripting service.